 Members of The Ground Glass explore and discuss of all aspects of photography.
 Monthly meetings often feature guest speakers, including well-known photographers and educators Gareth Smit, Sid Kaplan, Richard Sandler, Jehsong Baak, Wendy Paton, Steve Rifkin, Sandra Carrion, Lois Youmans, Robert Gurbo, Chris Nicholson, Gabe Bidderman, Jill Freedman, Dan Burkholder and Fred Conrad.
 A key element of our meetings is the showing and critiquing of our own work.
 We hold these member presentations and critiques several times a year.

 To join The Ground Glass, we suggest you first come to one of our meetings at The Rye Arts Center.
 Meetings are at 7 p.m. on the second Wednesday of the month between September and May.
 There is no charge to come to a meeting and nonmembers are always welcome to attend.
 Annual membership for The Ground Glass, which includes the opportunity to participate in our group shows, is $150.
-This fee also includes an Artist Level membership at The Rye Arts Center.
+This fee also includes an Artist Level membership at The Rye Arts Center (a $60 value).
 To find out more about The Rye Arts Center, click here: ryeartscenter.org.